 - We have operations in Australia, New Zealand, Pacific region as well as New York, London and Asia.

 About Westpac’s approach to human rights

 We are a signatory to a number of international covenants and compacts on human rights, including the UN Global Compact, which stands for, among other things, the elimination of all forms of forced or compulsory labour and the abolition of child labour.

 Our approach is further guided by the UN Guiding Principles on Business and Human Rights and is set out in our Human Rights Position Statement and 2020 Action Plan (PDF 18MB).

 Supporting our Statement are a number of principles, policies and frameworks that help us in mitigating human rights risks in our business and supply chains including:

-Our Sustainability Risk Management Framework sets out our approach to managing sustainability risks and our sets out requirements including that our suppliers do not participate in activities that breach employment laws and regulations.
+Our Sustainability Risk Management Framework sets out our approach to managing sustainability risks and our Responsible Sourcing Code of Conduct (PDF 1MB) sets out requirements including that our suppliers do not participate in activities that breach employment laws and regulations.